bhattacharjee/theodd.website/_posts/2019-05-03-Oral-History-Rajib-Aditya.markdown

 Oral history can be powerful, because it relives trauma, pain, anguish.
 It can expose personal histories, family histories.
 It can reveal life in small nondescript villages and shanties that academics have ignored.
 It can throw you right into the blood and gore, the chaos and bedlam of war.

-Here is one such account from Hansen's manuscript:
+Here is one such account from _Hansen_'s manuscript:

 > I was flying through the air, hit the ground, slid into the ditch.
 The jeep came flying in on top of me… There wasn't much left of Junkie… His whole upper torso was gone.
 I lost it… I just lost it.
 I was trapped under the jeep, all this shit was going on, and I couldn't get out.
 I was bleeding through the mouth.
 I was trapped under the jeep for a good 20 minutes while explosions were going on around me.
 I couldn't holler to anyone… And I really freaked out.
 They almost missed me.
 They got me out and I was flown back in to Duc Pho where they had an aid station.
 I came out of that with just cracked ribs and some bad lungs.
 >
 > The only other significant thing during this time was the first time I was in close combat.
 We got overrun one night.
 They got through to us.
 They came through the wire near the bunker I was in.
 Bunkers are L-shaped so explosions can't get straight into them.
 When they penetrated the wire one man in the bunker was to go out to the back door.
 I went running around the corner and ran straight into a sapper.
 We both hit the ground… And I remember just freaking out.
 I had to back up to shoot him.
 It was weird… Everything in his head was gone.
 His face was there, but the eye sockets were empty.
 I emptied his whole head out, and it all happened in an instant.

 The authors are all too aware of the problems that a historian faces when using oral recollections.
 Especially in the theatre of war.
-They quote _David Hackworth, author of "About Face"_:
+They quote _David Hackworth_, author of [_"About Face"_](https://www.goodreads.com/book/show/289058.About_Face):

 >The [...] problem is that they have their genesis in the fog of war.
 In battle, your perception is often only as wide as your battle sights.
 Five participants in the same action, fighting side-by-side, will often tell entirely different stories of what happened, even within hours of the fight.
 The story each man tells might be virtually unrecognizable to the others.
 But that does not make it any less true.

-Nevertheless, Hansen and the other authors say: The soldiers' knowledge in these narratives has a number of claims to its authority.
+Nevertheless, _Hansen_ and the other authors say: The soldiers' knowledge in these narratives has a number of claims to its authority.

 In June 1944, United States Army historian Forrest C. Pogue picked up a wire recorder on a hospital ship off Omaha Beach and began interviewing soldiers wounded in D-Day battles.
 His interviews, done under the direction of chief army historian S. L. A. Marshall, helped lay the groundwork for the development of oral history as a research techn